ING Banner

 7. Zeroset

 The "Complete zeroset" of the telescope should be done only in the afternoon of the first night of your run by the SA.
-It can be also executed by the observer after any TCS restart or when the pointing is poor.
+It can be also executed after any TCS restart or when the pointing is poor.
+Remember to park zenith the telescope first.
+Note that in HA there are two positions separated by only 13 arc minutes.
+Make sure to take the one closest to the indicating arrow.

-IMPORTANT: During all runs, the "Complete zeroset" must be run only by the INT SA student astronomer.
-This must not be run by the visitor observers during any another night.
+IMPORTANT: During all runs, the "Complete zeroset" must be run only by the INT SA student astronomer on the first night.
+It is not necessary to zeroset the telescope by the visitor observers during any another night.
 Visiting observers only need to run the "Abbreviated zeroset" in order to inherit the TCS pointing model from the previous night or the INT TCS default one.
+If a "complete zeroset" is required for the reasons stated above, then the observers should contact the WHT OSA for help.

 IMPORTANT: Record an encoder log whenever the complete zeroset is done.
 The command sequence should be (in the TCS User window):